Sigma Launches ACRA™ 2.0 and Solon® 2.0 For Low- To Mid-Rise Buildings

 The SOLON® 2.0 elevator requires only a hoistway as it features a compact Permanent Magnet Synchronous Motor (PMSM) gearless traction machine and controller that fits inside it.
 This eliminates the need for a machine room to house the elevator components on top of the building and the cost to construct the room.
 The rooftop space can be more creatively used and made accessible by SOLON® 2.0 elevator.

-Highlighting on the features of the products, Worraphan Khemasingki, Managing Director of Thailand, said, "With versatile interiors, fixtures featuring an innovative interface that protects passengers from bacteria, and superior security features, the ACRA™ 2.0 and Solon® 2.0 elevators will provide the best aesthetics and comfort for passengers."
+Highlighting on the features of the products, Manivannan, K, Managing Director of Malaysia, Vietnam and Cambodia, said, "With versatile interiors, fixtures featuring an innovative interface that protects passengers from bacteria and superior security features, the ACRA™ 2.0 and Solon® 2.0 elevators will provide the best aesthetics and comfort for passengers."

 Additionally, with a new and improved air ventilation system that exchanges air more than 50 times per hour, the elevators also offer a cleaner and healthier environment for passengers.